aksha-khokhra/aksha-khokhra/README.md

 <!-- ═══════════════════════════════════════════════════════════ -->

 <p align="center">
-  <code>🩵 currently somewhere between an idea and a prototype... 🩷</code>
+  🖤 currently somewhere between an idea and a prototype... 🖤
 </p>